ccbogel/QualCoder/README.md

 - Follow the [installation instructions below](#installation-1) (untested)

 ### Setup:
 - QualCoder AI needs some additional setup to run it's AI-enhanced functions.
 When you start the app for the first time, a wizard will pop up and lead you through the setup process.
+You can aslo start this later via the menu by clicking on AI > Setup Wizard.
 These are the main steps:
+  1) You'll have to enable the AI and select which model you want to use.
-  - You'll need an API key from OpenAI.
-Go to https://platform.openai.com/, create an account and click on 'API keys' in the menu on the very left.
+    - If you opt for one of the variants of GPT-4, you'll need an API key from OpenAI.
+Go to https://platform.openai.com/ and create an account.
+Then go to your personal dashboard, click on 'API keys' in the menu on the left, create a key and enter it in the setting dialog of QualCoder.
+In order to use these models, you'll also need to purchase 'credits' from OpenAI.
+5$ seems to be the minimal amount you can pay, which will go a long way.
+The cost of a single request to the AI is usually in the order of a few cents only.
+    - If you want to use Blablador, you'll need an API-key from the Helmholtz Society.
+Blablador is free to use.
+You can sign up with you university account or Github, Google, ORCID.
+Follow the instructions here: (https://sdlaml.pages.jsc.fz-juelich.de/ai/guides/blablador_api_access/)[https://sdlaml.pages.jsc.fz-juelich.de/ai/guides/blablador_api_access/].
+    - You can switch between the different models at any time by using the Settings menu (AI > Settings).
-  - QualCoder AI will automatically download some additional components which are needed to analyze your documents locally (this model: https://huggingface.co/intfloat/multilingual-e5-large).
+  2) On the first start of the AI, QualCoder will automatically download some additional components which are needed to analyze your documents locally (this model: https://huggingface.co/intfloat/multilingual-e5-large).
 This will take a while, please be patient.
-- If you want to enable/disable the AI functionality later or change the OpenAI API key, go to Project > Settings and scroll to the bottom.
+- If you want to enable/disable the AI functionality later or change settings, click on AI > Settings.

 ### Usage:
 - You can download an example project here: https://drive.switch.ch/index.php/s/cYJKPA3JV3fJqDc?path=%2Fexample_project.
 This is the same data that I show in the video – a collection of interviews with Irish women about their experiences during the Second World War.
 It was created by Mary Muldowney and thankfully published under a creative commons license: https://repository.dri.ie/catalog/j38607880
 - If you want to use your own data instead, go to Project > Create New Project and select a filename.
 Then go to Manage > Manage files and click on the second button from the left in the toolbar (arrow with document) to add a new document.
+- It is highly recommended to add a project memo with a short summary about your research topic, the questions and objectives, the methodology as well as the participants of your study and the types of data collected.
+This will give the AI helpful context information for the analysis.
+Go to Project > Project Memo to enter this information.
 - The AI-based functionality in QualCoder is multilingual and supports up to 100 languages.
+The user interface, however, is only available in English, French, German, Italian, Portuguese and Spanish.
-- Once you added a new document, the AI will read it in the background and memorize the contents in it's local database.
-This happens on your machine; no data is sent to OpenAI at this point.
+- Once you added a new empirical document to you project, a local AI will read it in the background and memorize the contents in it's database.
+This happens only on your machine; no data is send to the cloud at this point.
 The memorization may take a few minutes, depending on the length of the document.
 You cannot use the AI-based functionality until the memorization of all documents is completed.
 (See the tab "Action Log" for progress messages.)
+- Once the AI is ready, you can discuss your data in the "AI Chat" window.
+Click on "New" in the bottom left corner.
-- Once the AI is ready, you can go to Coding > Code text, select the tab "AI Search" and start the search.
+- To start the AI based search and coding, go to Coding > Code text, select the tab "AI Search" and click on "<Start AI Search>".
 If you haven't defined any codes yet, you can use the "Free search".
 - Search tips:
   - Don’t use too generic codes or search texts (like "gender” or "work") since this will lead to very generic results.
   - You can also use a memo attached to the code to define your code a little better and explain it to the AI.
 Make sure to also select the option “Send memo to AI” in the AI Search window.

 **For general information about the usage of QualCoder visit the official Wiki: https://github.com/ccbogel/QualCoder/wiki**
       </td>